infinispan/infinispan/distribution/src/main/release/minimal/README.txt

-     Infinispan in a plain JavaSE environment or in a basic servlet container (such as Tomcat) you will also need to add the Java Transaction API jar (which you can find in the lib directory)
+     Infinispan in a plain JavaSE environment or in a basic servlet container (such as Tomcat) you will also need to add the Java Transaction API jar (which you can find in the lib directory) This jar also includes support for the following additional features:
+      - JCache (you will need the cache-api.jar)
+      - CDI (you will need a CDI container)
+      - SingleFile, JDBC, LevelDB and JPA cache stores (for the latter you will need to add Hibernate to your dependencies).
    * infinispan-embedded-query.jar: add this jar to your application if you need query capabilities
    * lib: this directory contains additional dependencies needed for the demo